Most “aloe vera gels” marketed for the face aren’t actually designed for facial skin.

 🚫 Heavy Fragrance or Essential Oil Blends

-Comparison Table: Best Aloe Vera Gel for Face (Clean Picks)
+Comparison Table: Best Aloe Vera Gel for Face

 Not all aloe gels perform the same, especially on facial skin.